-Ten Tips, avoid USB Breaks and USB damage.
-Flash drive recovery could be avoided.
+Ten USB Tips to avoid USB Breaks and USB damage.
+Flash drive recovery can be avoided.
 Let’s begin by explaining today’s flash drives.
 Manufacturers release the 128GB Thumb Drive, AKA: Flash Drive.

-How Much User Data Can Your 128GB Flash Drive Store?
+How Much Data or Photos Can Your 128GB – 256GB Flash Drive Store?

 128GB USB storage drives are huge.
 From full length movies to MP3’s and photographs, a list of storage capacities.